MyPureCloud/developercenter-tutorials/README.md

 * Keep it simple - Don't write any more code than is necessary to accomplish the happy path and log errors.
 Don't assume the reader has more than a basic understanding of the language or the API.
 Keep helper libraries and advanced design patterns to a minimum.
 * Synchronous is good - Tutorials should focus on consumption of the APIs and SDKs, not coding best practices.
 It is preferable to have synchronous code that locks the UI rather than async and multi-threaded code; multi-threaded tutorials can be hard to follow.
 * Use SDKs - Unless the tutorial is explicitly demonstrating how to do a non-SDK task, like OAuth, use the language-specific SDK to interact with the Platform API.
+* Project structure - Keep the file structure as flat as is reasonable and keep the file count as small as possible.
+Prefer to combine code into a single file when it is reasonable rather than creating a verbose project structure to follow a design pattern.
+Fewer files means less jumping around for the reader.
+* Tutorials aren't cool - Have a neat idea to showcase an API feature?
+Write an example app, not a tutorial.
+Tutorials should be simple, boring, and concise.

 ## Code Style